-I have a job which is laid back, had a sweet beard, I coach my son’s baseball team, run this blog, and life couldn’t be better with both my wife and kids.
+I have a job which is laid back, allows me to have a sweet beard, I coach my son’s baseball team which I love, run this blog with Craig, and life couldn’t be better with both my wife and kids.

 There is an itch in my soul which can only be scratched by tackling this challenge.